This post may contain affiliate links. Please read our disclosure.

 Review score: 3.5 stars

-It’s made completely out of sprouted grains without any flour so it has a lower glycemic index than regular bread (36 versus around 75 for most other breads).
-That means that it should give less of a blood sugar spike than regular bread as it gets converted into glucose in the bloodstream more slowly.
-However, I often notice a relatively steep blood sugar impact when I eat this bread.
+It’s made completely out of sprouted grains without any flour, so it has a lower glycemic index than regular bread (36 versus around 75 for most other breads).
+That means that it should give less of a blood sugar spike than regular bread, as it gets converted into glucose in the bloodstream more slowly.

 The serving size is the only other thing that really bothers me about this bread, as a serving is only ½ a muffin.

-Let me know if you don’t see your favorite low-carb bread on the list and I’ll add it.
+Let me know if you don’t see your favorite low-carb bread on the list, and I’ll add it.
 The only requirement is that 1 serving or 1 slice of bread should have no more than a maximum of 12 g net carbs.

 I test a lot of low-carb products.
 Here are some of my other reviews: